eclipse-theia/theia/packages/debug-nodejs/README.md

-# Theia - Debug Extension
+# Theia - NodeJS Debug Extension

 See [here](https://github.com/theia-ide/theia) for a detailed documentation.